umma08/crypto-ticker/README.md

 There are some files and explanations to follow in more detail, with respect to setting up the OmegaOnion.

-The program allow the Omega to utilise the Coinmarket Cap API.
+The program allows the Omega to utilise the Coinmarket Cap API.
 At the moment it displays four cryptocurrnecies, their ticker symbol, current EUR price, and the % change for the last 24 hours.

 ## /etc/crontabs